Rigidity of the Torelli subgroup in $Out(F_N)$: Twist-rich subgroups

-\begin{proof}[Proof of Proposition~\ref{prop:unique-invariant-factor}] Assume towards a contradiction that $[B]$ is fixed by $H:=\Stab_\Gamma([A])$.
+\begin{proof}[Proof of Proposition~\ref{prop:unique-invariant-factor}] Suppose that $[B]$ is preserved by $H:=\Stab_\Gamma([A])$, and assume for a contradiction that $[B]\neq[A]$.
 Let $S$ be the Bass--Serre tree of the free splitting $F_N=A\ast$.
 Let $S_B \subseteq S$ be the minimal subtree of $B$ with respect to its action on $S$ and let $H_B$ be the image of $H$ in $\Out(B)$.
 As both $[B]$ and $S$ are $H$-invariant, the tree $S_B$ is $H_B$-invariant.

 The vertex stabilizers of $S_B$ are given by the intersections $A^h \cap B$ with $h \in F_N$.
 This gives a finite collection of conjugacy classes of subfactors of $A$ and $B$, which are invariant by a finite-index subgroup of $H$ (in fact by $H$ because we are working in $\ia$).
 By Lemma~\ref{lemma:twist-rich-restriction-factor}, the group $H$ does not preserve a proper free factor of $A$ and so these intersections are trivial.
 Hence the action of $B$ on $S_B$ is free and its stabilizer in $\mathrm{IA}(B,\mathbb{Z}/3\mathbb{Z})$ is trivial.
 As $H_B$ is contained in this stabilizer, it follows that the $H$-action on $B$ is trivial (i.e.\ $H_B$ is trivial).